hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenrevokeorphan"></a>
 # **TokenRevokeOrphan**
-> void TokenRevokeOrphan (TokenRevokeOrphanRequest tokenRevokeOrphanRequest, string tokenMountPath = null)
+> void TokenRevokeOrphan (TokenRevokeOrphanRequest tokenRevokeOrphanRequest, string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 This endpoint will delete the token and orphan its child tokens.